jpgaviria2/bitcoinrewards/USER_MANUAL.md

 **Q: What Shopify events trigger rewards?**
 A: Currently, only "Order creation" events are supported.
 Other events are ignored.

-**Q: What Square events trigger rewards?**
-A: Currently, "order.created" and "payment.created" events are supported.

 **Q: Can I test webhooks without processing real orders?**
-A: Yes, you can create test orders in Shopify/Square sandbox/test mode.
-Ensure your Square Environment setting matches.
+A: Yes, you can create test orders in Shopify test mode to verify webhook processing.

 ### Cost and Pricing Questions